daskene/Final_Project/README.md

 # CyberCanvas

 # Description
 CyberCanvas is an innovative online exhibition platform designed to celebrate artistic expression and connect art enthusiasts worldwide.
 The platform provides a virtual gallery where artists can showcase their work anonymously, allowing users to explore captivating artworks across various genres without distractions from personal interactions.
-CyberCanvas leverages cutting-edge technology, offering personalized art recommendations based on user preferences and browsing history, while fostering a vibrant community through seamless integration with social media.
+CyberCanvas leverages cutting-edge technology, offering art recommendations based on user preferences while fostering a vibrant community through seamless integration with social media.

 You can experience CyberCanvas live [here ](https://cybercanvas.web.app/) and explore its features or contribute to the source code via the GitHub repository.